 - media handling in call for its MCPTT users, i.e. transcoding, recording, lawful interception for both unicast and multicast media.

+For group regrouping involving multiple groups from primary and partner MCPTT systems,

+- the group host MCPTT server of the temporary group performs the controlling role and is responsible for the centralized floor control, and for arbitration according to the temporary group or user policies (e.g., priority);

+- the group host MCPTT server of the constituent MCPTT group is responsible for providing call invitations to their group members, and for filtering between constituent group members’ floor control requests according to the constituent group or user policies (e.g., priority); and

+- the MCPTT server responsible for the constituent MCPTT group members performs the participating role.

 7.4.2.3.3 Floor participant

 The floor participant functional entity is responsible for floor requests.
 This functional entity is located in the UE for both on-network and off-network operations.